sahil-athrij/xlimg/README.md

 # xlimg
-download all files to computer put desired image into the folder as test.jpg run program
+1)download all files to computer

+2)put desired image into the folder as test.jpg

+3)run program